+Recently our friend Bill (billybuc) issued a writing challenge, which was to write something based off of one particular photo.
+Something about "The Woman on the Mountaintop."
 I don't usually participate in writing challenges.
 In fact, I often feel like I don't have enough time to write at all.
 Then there are times when I must write whenever the inspiration strikes or else risk losing either the words, the idea, or both.
 Unfortunately (or fortunately, depending on how I look at it) for me, this moment is usually after I am ready for bed and want nothing else but to sleep.
 Lucky for me, this was not exactly one of those times, though I did jot a few things down about my concept before going to bed.
-Still, I had to think on this idea a bit further.
+Still, I had to think about this idea a bit further.

 You see, I read a few hubs that responded to Bill's challenge and it piqued my curiosity.
 Could I too come up with something unique and interesting based on that photo?

 Then I read Bill's hub in which the challenge was not only issued but he also provides his words for what the image inspires in him.
 It is a very touching tribute to his wife, someone that seems to make the world around her a better place.
 Someone I found myself relating to, at least as I looked at the picture.
 I thought of my own love of hills and mountain views, despite my fear of the edge of heights.
 There is just a sort of freedom up there that cannot be explained, yet it courses through the veins and is felt in every heartbeat.
 At such moments, all seems right with the world and the beauty of life is crystal clear in all its delicacy.